Chamber Committees and Volunteers

 Government Affairs Committee

 Members of the GAC develop an annual set of recommendations for the provincial budget to present to the Minister of Finance, with the chairs of the committee joining the chamber executive in a face-to-face meeting with the minister.
-Our 2018-19 brief focused on competitiveness and the fiscal balance in NB.
+Our 2023-24 brief focused on the chamber’s five policy priority areas and how they can help New Brunswick’s economy recovery process.
 This document, along with previous years’ are available on our website.
 Working at all three levels of government, the committee also helps shape the chamber’s official position on political news and events and meets with government officials or other stakeholders on the issues of the day.
-The committee also provided advice on topics such as infrastructure priorities, cannabis and the election.
+The committee is also responsible for our election activities for all levels of government.

 Immigration Advocacy Committee